 Ultimately, the Board of Supervisors approved General Plan Amendment 18-01 in May 2018 specifying regulations for short-term rentals in June Lake, including acceptable neighborhoods.
-No specific recommendation was made for June Lake Highlands, and instead the decision was left to the property owners through a Specific Plan Amendment and Tract Map Modification process.
+No specific recommendation was made for June Lake Highlands, and instead the decision was left to the public process associated with a Specific Plan Amendment and Tract Map Modification.

-During the processing of this project, staff have continually worked to inform and include Highlands' property owners.
+During the processing of this project, staff has continually worked to inform and include Highlands' property owners.
 After receiving the project application, staff recommended sending notice to all Highlands property owners explaining the project proposal and inviting them to join the project if desired.
 With the applicant's consent, an invitation to join was mailed on October 15, 2019.
 In January 2020, an additional email was sent to parties that hadn't responded and a deadline of February 3, 2020 was set.
 On February 18, 2020, the project application was accepted by the Land Development Technical Advisory Committee (LDTAC) for 19 properties owned by 14 individuals.

-On April 15, 2020 a notice of the public hearing at the Planning Commission was mailed to all property owners within 500' of the Highlands (including Highlands properties) 30-days prior to the meeting to respect the noticing requirement in General Plan Chapter 25, Transient Rentals, which are more stringent than the standard 10-day noticing requirement.
+On April 15, 2020 a notice of the May 21 Planning Commission public hearing was mailed to all property owners within 500' of the Highlands (including Highlands properties) 30-days prior to the meeting to respect the noticing requirements in General Plan Chapter 25, Transient Rentals, which are more stringent than the standard 10-day noticing requirement.
 Following the notice, three additional property owners requested to add their properties (totaling six properties) to the project, increasing the total to 25 properties.
-An additional three parties requested to join after the Land Development Technical Advisory Committee (LDTAC) reviewed the final conditions and were not included in the staff report due to the lateness of the requests.
+An additional three parties requested to join after the Land Development Technical Advisory Committee (LDTAC) reviewed the final conditions and were not included in the May 21 staff report due to the lateness of the requests.